Social Entrepreneurship Ideas

 6. Fair Trade Subscription Box

 There are subscription boxes for everything these days, and there is no end in sight for the growth of this industry.
 In fact, the subscription box market is projected to expand at a compound annual growth rate of 19.21% from 2022 to 2028.
 To lower costs, however, many businesses opt to sell products that the makers aren’t adequately compensated for.
 A fair trade subscription box startup provides the ease and excitement of a subscription box while introducing consumers to fairly traded, handcrafted products that they can feel good about purchasing.

 7. Edtech Startup

 Next on our list of social entrepreneurship ideas is edtech.
-With more schools adjusting to online teaching, an EdTech startup could give students an easier route to education.
+With more schools adjusting to online teaching, an edtech startup could give students an easier route to education.
 Whether it is for K-12 education or college-level students, the time to develop technology to enhance online learning is now.

 Make this startup unique and socially responsible by doing your research on the problems schools face today with their eLearning software or equipment, and work to develop a product that smoothes the creases in online teaching.
 Furthermore, if you choose to pursue this education-based startup idea, you may be able to pitch to an edtech venture capital firm to fund your venture.